 That makes the Capital One Venture Card a mainstay in many traveler’s wallets.
 But there are other great perks, as well.

 First, you’ll get 50,000 points after spending $3,000 in the first three months with the card.
 You’ll also earn 2x points for every dollar you spend, no matter what.
-If you book lodging through Hotels.com, you’ll earn an incredible 10x points for every dollar.
+If you book and pay for lodging through Hotels.com/venture, you’ll earn an incredible 10x points for every dollar.
 The card also covers up to $100 in application fees for Global Entry or TSA PreCheck.
 And yet the annual fee is just $95, and that’s waived in the first year.

 Click Here to learn more about the Capital One Venture card.

 Cheap flights are great, but free flights are better.
 Mixing the allure of the flight deals you see here with points and miles is a powerful combination.
 Get started with travel rewards credit cards, and you can make that next great fare deal even better.